meruguvikram/ArgoCD-Basics-To-Production/03-ApplicationCRD-Demo/README.md

   * `web-tier`
   * `app-tier`

 * Each tier:

   * Has its **own configuration repository**
   * Is managed by a **separate Argo CD Application**
   * Can be deployed and rolled back independently

+The **database tier** in this example is assumed to be a **managed cloud service** (for example, **Amazon RDS**), and is therefore **not deployed or managed by Argo CD**.

+Kubernetes workloads typically connect to such external databases using an **ExternalName Service**, which provides a stable DNS name inside the cluster without managing the database lifecycle.

 In this model:

 > **One tier = one Argo CD Application**

-This approach is common in transitional architectures or systems modernized incrementally toward microservices.
+This pattern is common in **transitional architectures** and systems that are being **incrementally modernized toward microservices**, while relying on managed cloud services for stateful components.

 ---